Revised | Originally Published: May 26, 2022 @ 10:05 am

 Thinking about how you store things may seem boring and unimportant, but investing time and thought into your play gear storage can empower children and improve the general flow of play.
 How you store things says a lot about your program’s philosophy.
 Reviewing how your program stores materials is, in part, an opportunity to analyze how well you’re living up to what it says in your marketing materials.

-For example, a setting where the paint supplies are always out for use–or where Kim and her peers to get that gear from child accessible storage whenever they feel like painting–displays their belief that children are capable, trusted, and self-directed.
-This is a much different approach to early learning than a program where the paint gear is in teacher only storage or deep storage.
+For example, a setting where the paint supplies are always out for use–or where Kim and her peers get that gear from child-accessible storage whenever they feel like painting–displays their belief that children are capable, trusted, and self-directed.
+This is a much different approach to early learning than a program where the painting gear is in teacher-only storage or deep storage.

 Reviewing your play gear storage is well worth the effort.
 If you’re not convinced, check out 7 Reasons Play Gear Organization Is Important.